What Is a Second Charge Mortgage?

 If it's a first charge mortgage you're after, see our best buys to compare mortgage deals.

-Why Should You Get a Second Mortgage?
+Why Would You Get a Second Charge Mortgage Loan?

 Expensive Remortgaging Rates